 It was the first time Gwen had seen a Japanese person in Shanghai.
-Both the city and the country had bad blood with the island nation thanks to the Sino Conflict in the 50s, not to mention the PLA had built its grass-roots around castigating the Japanese 'threat', so it was quite the surprise to see a Dai-Nippon national in the flesh.
+Both the city and the country had bad blood with the island nation thanks to the Sino Conflict in the 50s, not to mention the PLA had built its grass-roots around castigating the Japanese' threat', so it was quite a surprise to see a Dai-Nippon national in the flesh.

 "It's nice to meet you."

-The Conjurer had light brown eyes adoring a face blessed with soft, supple complexion, framed by a shoulder length bob woven with auburn highlights.
-Her bearing and posture were posed and controlled, elegantly upheld by a hip-hugging pencil skirt and a white blouse accessorised with a red ribbon tie and tall slim heels.
+The Conjurer had light brown eyes adoring a face blessed with a tender complexion, framed by a shoulder-length bob woven with auburn highlights.
+Her bearing and posture were posed and controlled, elegantly upheld by a hip-hugging skirt and a white blouse accessorised with a red ribbon tie.

 "Mai's teaching the supplementary Conjuration class," Wen introduced Gwen to the Assistant Professor.
 "You'll likely see each other again very soon."

 "More like I'll be in yours, Miss Song," Mai confessed candidly.
 "I am very much interested in your Familiars.
 Especially the Caliban."

 "I'll do my best not to disappoint," Gwen flashed the instructor a confident smile.

 "Let's begin," Magister Wen said impatiently beside them.
 "Alright, Gwen, let's see what has the masterful Deathless Henry so enamoured!"